dotlang/language/doc/RFE.md

 N - How can I import into current ns? e.g. I don't want to prefix core functions.
 Maybe we should not allow that.

+Y - Fix import section, remove `*` and multiple impotrs

+N - If we use `import` keyword, can we import a struct defined locally?

+Y - Replace range operator with core function

 ? - Reddit feedback:
 The main ones I object to are `&, @ and ::` and function declaration without any keyword (nothing bad about () and {}, but I wish there were more to indicate what kind of block each is rather than -> inside the () turning the whole thing into a function).
 `fn`?